 In a mixed team competition, women shall compete against women and men against men.
 The lower seeded team (i.e. the one with the higher numerical rank value) must be the first to designate which competitor will compete in the first run of a Heat.

-48070.7 Assignment of Blue and Red Courses
+4807 Assignment of Blue and Red Courses

 Course assignment shall follow 4310.3.1 for the first run of each Heat, using the team rank in place of competitor rank.
-Course assignments shall be reversed for the second run of each Heat.